warolv/k8s-security/falco-syscalls.md

 The code of helm chart created you can find in my [repo](https://github.com/warolv/k8s-security)

 Please subscribe to my [YT channel](https://www.youtube.com/@igorzhivilo) and [twitter](https://twitter.com/warolv), to be notified when the next tutorial is published.

+You can find it also in my [blog](https://igorzhivilo.com/2024/05/12/falco-syscalls/)